Goldman Sachs CEO History

 © History Oasis

-Sachs helped grow Goldman Sachs into new areas such as underwriting IPOs, taking companies like Sears, Roebuck and Company public, and expanding into markets across the US.
+Sachs helped grow Goldman Sachs into new areas such as underwriting IPOs, taking companies like Sears, Roebuck and Company public.

 WADDILL CATCHINGS